JoeyBGOfficial/JoeyBGofficial/README.md

-- 👋 Hi, I’m @JoeyBGofficial from China.
+- 👋 Hi, I’m @JoeyBGOfficial from China.
 And my real name is Weicheng Gao.
-- 👀 I’m majored and interested in Radar Signal processing/AI for radar.
-I’m currently learning Through-the-Wall radar target detection.
+- 👀 I’m majored and interested in Radar Signal Processing / AI for radar.
+I’m currently dedicated in the field of Through-the-Wall radar human activity recognition.
-- 🌱 My hobbies and social works are indeeeeeeeeeed wide including EDM Music Producer, Chief Leader of Xu Teli Colledge's Volleyball Team, Member of Chinese Poetry Association, Deputy Director of BIT's Radar Club.
+- 🌱 My hobbies and social works are indeeeeeeeeeed wide including electronic dance music (EDM) producer, majoring in the genre of Future Bounce.
+During my undergraduate years, I used to be the chief leader of Xu Teli Colledge's volleyball team, member of Chinese poetry association, deputy director of BIT's radar club.
+Now I am a Ph.D. student in the field of radar signal processing and a member of the China Association for Science and Technology (CAST) Program of Excellence as well as the Hump Pilot Program of BIT.
+I've chosen these primary and secondary businesses out of pure love, so I'm looking forward to making more like-minded friends~
-- 💞️ I’m looking to collaborate on Through-the-Wall radar researches.
+- 💞️ Besides, I’m looking to collaborate on Through-the-Wall radar researches!
 - 📫 How to reach me:
 - Radar Club of Beijing Institute of Technology, 100081
 - Email: JoeyBG@126.com
 - Cellphone: +86 17801204600
+- Wechat: JoeyBG_Official
+- QQ: 1416367031
 - Appreciated for all the advice!

 <!---